Salma Djoubri

-Salma Djoubri (born 20 December 2002) is an inactive French tennis player.
+Salma Djoubri (born 20 December 2002) is a French tennis player.

 Djoubri has a career high WTA singles ranking of 412, achieved on 21 March 2022.
 She also has a career high WTA doubles ranking of 885, achieved on 18 March 2019.
 Djoubri has won three singles tournaments on the ITF circuit.

+Career

+She made her start playing tennis as a member of the Saint-Aubin Tennis Club.
+Coached her father, Karim Djoubri, she was playing professional tennis at the age of 14 years-old.

-Djoubri made her Grand Slam main-draw debut at the 2021 French Open doubles event, after she was awarded a wildcard partnering with Océane Dodin.
+She won two titles in Monastir, Tunisia in 2021.
+Match Djoubri made her Grand Slam main-draw debut at the 2021 French Open doubles event, after she was awarded a wildcard partnering with Océane Dodin.

+Competing for Lynn University in Florida, United States, Djoubri was ranked by the Intercollegiate Tennis Association (ITA) as NCAA Division II’s No. 1 player throughout the 2023-24 athletic year.
+Djoubri won the 2023 ITA Cup Women’s Singles Super Bowl and National Championship after defeating Nadja Meier.
+She was the sole DII player to be selected for the ITA DI Fall National Championships in San Diego that year.
+During the spring season, Djoubri posted a 17-1 singles record and a perfect 17-0 against DII opponents, all in singles matches.
+She was one of the Division II Women’s tennis student-athletes who earned ITA All-American honours for the 2023-24 college tennis season.